 Body Shaping Procedures in the San Francisco Bay Area

 Abdominoplasty literally means abdomen changing, and the change can be dramatic.
 Despite doing countless abdominal crunches and eating a healthy diet, many people find it extremely difficult to reduce excess fat in the abdominal area.
 When diet and exercise prove to be ineffective, Abdominoplasty, also known as a Tummy Tuck, offers San Francisco Bay Area residents a great alternative.
 A Tummy Tuck can significantly reduce excess stomach fat and create a more toned, sculpted appearance.
-Dr. Joseph Mele has performed many successful Tummy Tuck procedures for people in San Francisco, Oakland and Walnut Creek.
+Dr. Joseph Mele has performed many successful Tummy Tuck procedures for people in Northern California from the San Francisco Bay Area and the Central Valley.
 If you are frustrated with excess abdominal fat, a Tummy Tuck is available at our San Francisco Bay Area office to help you achieve your goals.

-What distinguishes a tummy tuck from liposuction is its ability to remove not only abdominal wall fat, but to tighten both the abdominal wall muscles and loose abdominal skin.
-While both liposuction and abdominoplasty are surgical procedures, liposuction uses multiple small incisions to suction away fat from under the skin.
-Abdominoplasty, uses an incision low on the abdominal wall to excise both skin and fat.
-Removing the excess skin allows the remaining abdominal skin to be tightened.
-An abdominoplasty also allows access to the abdominal wall muscles.
-When the abdominal wall muscles are loose, they can be tightened with sutures placed like an internal, supportive corset.
+What distinguishes a Tummy Tuck from liposuction is its ability to remove not only abdominal wall fat, but to tighten both the abdominal wall muscles and loose abdominal skin.
+While both Liposuction and Abdominoplasty are surgical procedures, Liposuction uses multiple small incisions to suction away the fat from under the skin.
+Abdominoplasty, on the other hand, uses an incision low on the abdominal wall to excise both skin and fat.
+Removing the excess skin allows the remaining abdominal skin to be tightened and smoothed.
+An Abdominoplasty also allows access to the abdominal wall muscles.
+When the abdominal wall muscles are loose, or separated (diastasis recti), the muscle sheath is tightened with sutures placed like an internal, supportive corset.
 Many of our tummy tuck patients combine Abdominoplasty with Liposuction to obtain even better results.

 Cosmetic Plastic Surgery cannot substitute for a proper diet and exercise.
 However, there are some problems that diet and exercise alone cannot fix.
 Excess energy consumed is stored as fat.
 Where the fat is stored depends on your individual genetic programming.
 For some, it is the abdomen, and for others the thighs.
 When the fat is stored disproportionately, it forms a bulge.
 It may not be possible to spot remove these fat bulges with diet and exercise alone.
 Often other parts of the body appear gaunt and unhealthy before this stubborn fat is removed by weight loss.
 Liposuction, on the other hand, can directly remove stubborn fat deposits, providing you with a more proportionate shape, and sexier curves.